 Senior Research Staff

-"For his articulate and outspoken support for public policies to end too-big-to-fail," Johnson was named a Main Street Hero by the Independent Community Bankers of America (ICBA) in 2013.
-Over the past five years, Johnson has published more than 300 high impact pieces in the New York Times, Bloomberg, the Washington Post, the Wall Street Journal, the Atlantic, the New Republic, BusinessWeek, the Huffington Post, the Financial Times, and Project Syndicate.
+Over the past seven years, Johnson has published more than 300 high impact pieces in the New York Times, Bloomberg, Washington Post, Wall Street Journal, Atlantic, New Republic, BusinessWeek, Huffington Post, Financial Times, and Project Syndicate.

 Johnson holds a BA in economics and politics from the University of Oxford, an MA in economics from the University of Manchester, and a PhD in economics from MIT.

 IMPORTANT: For any media requests or appointment requests to Professor Johnson please be sure to copy Michelle Fiorenza: firstname.lastname@example.org.

 © 2010 Peter G. Peterson Institute for International Economics.
 1750 Massachusetts Avenue, NW.